starlitriver/starlitriver.github.io/content/english/Macbeth/Macbeth prompts.md

 ## "Out, damned spot!"
 Shakespeare examines the corrupting nature of guilt.
 Discuss.

 ## "Look like the innocent flower but be the serpent under't."
 Macbeth is a tale about the hazards of trust.
 To what extent do you agree?

+Shakespeare constructs Macbeth as the villain of the story.
+To what extent do you agre?

+Macbeth is a honorable man corrupted by forces beyond his control.
+To what extent do you agree?